The Comprehensive Guide to Student Loan Refinance and Consolidation

 *Note: “Total interest paid” and “savings” will depend entirely on when you refinance the loan.
 Keep in mind, these numbers are meant to highlight how much an interest rate will affect the total cost of the loan, rather than actual calculations of potential savings.

-Despite the fact that you can refinance whenever you want, there is a best time to refinance student loans.
-It’s after you’re earning a stable income, made a few successful repayments, and managed to build your credit history.
-Subsequently, lenders often offer better interest rates to borrowers who meet these three requirements.
+You can refinance student loans whenever you’d like, but the best time to refinance student loans is after you’re earning a stable income, made a few successful repayments, and managed to build your credit history.
+Lenders often offer better interest rates to borrowers who meet these three requirements.
 The earlier you refinance your loans at a lower rate of interest, the more you will save in interest payments.

 Is Refinancing Right for You?